Natalie Sims: 2014–2019

 Sims' work with KB and Cobra continued through 2014, when the four traveled to Cape Town, South Africa to record KB's second studio album, Tomorrow We Live (2015).
 She also signed a deal with Kobalt Music Group as a songwriter and partnered with Reach Records as a creative director of A&R. During the month of April in 2014, Sims launched a project called Red Eyes and Blue Skies, designed primarily as a cancer awareness project.
 A website was debuted, and an EP, Red Eyes & Blue Skies, was released in two parts during Cancer Awareness Week, a national event in the United States.
 On October 23, 2014, Sims released her third EP, entitled Cliff Notes, as a free download.
 It features a collection of love stories, some based on Sims' own life experiences.
-She also created webcast series Mic Mondays, in which she discusses various aspects of the music industry, for the website and art community Forth District.
-She also featured on and provided song-writing to Tedashii's Below Paradise, Trip Lee's Rise, Swoope's Sinema, and Jackie Hill-Perry's The Art of Joy, and co-wrote "SuperDave" for Christon Gray's School of Roses album.
+She also created a webcast series Mic Mondays, in which she discusses various aspects of the music industry, for the website and art community Forth District.
+She also featured on and provided song-writing to Tedashii's Below Paradise, Trip Lee's Rise, Swoope's Sinema, and Jackie Hill Perry's The Art of Joy, and co-wrote "SuperDave" for Christon Gray's School of Roses album.
 In 2015, Sims contributed to Chris Brown's Royalty album, co-writing the song "Blow It in the Wind", and co-wrote the Keke Palmer single "I Don't Belong to You".
-She and KB also announced that they are working as an A&R team, and that they are advising and producing for Joseph Solomon.
+She and KB also announced that they were working as an A&R team, and that they were advising and producing for Joseph Solomon.
 In the fall of 2015, Sims appeared as a guest artist on the Queens United Tour, an all-female tour by V. Rose, HillaryJane, Jasmine Le'Shea and DJ KB.
-On October 30, 2015, Sims featured with Jackie Hill-Perry on the DJ KB song "Queens".
+On October 30, 2015, Sims featured with Jackie Hill Perry on the DJ KB song "Queens".
 On May 20, 2016, she featured on the album It's Complicated by Da' T.R.U.T.H., specifically on the songs "Mixed Signals" and "Perfectly Human".
 She co-wrote three songs for Lecrae's 2017 album All Things Work Together – "I'll Find You" featuring Tori Kelly, "Wish You the Best" featuring Verse Simmonds, and "Worth It" featuring Kierra Sheard and Jawan Harris.
 The single "I'll Find You" was certified platinum by the RIAA on February 26, 2020.
-In 2018, she featured on the track "Fall Away" by Jackie Hill-Perry on Hill-Perry's album Crescendo.
+In 2018, she featured on the track "Fall Away" by Jackie Hill Perry on Hill Perry's album Crescendo.